two korean women in traditional dress

 Pimsleur

 Pimsleur is an excellent choice if you like to learn on the go.
-The lessons are audio-based so you can listen to them anywhere.
+Because the lessons are audio-based, you can listen to them anywhere.
 Pimsleur focuses on conversation and pronunciation to get you speaking quickly.
 You listen to a conversation between native speakers in each lesson and learn how to replicate what they said.
 Pimsleur offers a 7-day trial so you can try it for free, or you can read more about the app in this Pimsleur review.

 Drops